 Reading War of Art really puts me back on track again.
 I realized I have to work to get anything out of this and it is regardless of how I feel, regardless of failure or success.
 I have to work every morning.
 That’s what a professional do (versus an amateur).
 So I started my morning routine again and it’s amazing to me that almost immediately, I feel better.

 What might happen after a period of consistently waking up early

 To be honest, it was a bit tired some days if there were a lot of mom stuff I had to do the previous night but my sense of internal well-being outweighs my tired body.

 Imagine, you finally work on what your soul is calling out for you to do.
 You finally put in the time to respond to that calling, to get into the zone that makes you forget time.
 The gifts inside you are all used up.
 You rest because you are spent.
 You have poured everything out.
 And the restlessness inside you calms down.
 Because there’s no war waging inside of you, you now have the space to be more present with your family.
 A sense of contentment washes over you.
 You don’t need food/tv/alcohol to numb the pain inside you anymore.

 How do you start waking up early?

-I then grab my coffee and do a 10-minute meditation (using Headspace app).
+I then grab my coffee and do a 10-minute meditation (using Headspace app or Tara Brach’s podcast).
 Coffee before meditation is so I don’t fall back asleep when I meditate.

 I then start to work.
 I either have a notebook and write my ideas and expand on them in the book or I start writing my blog post on my laptop.
 I ignore my emails or Facebook, even though I can see the number of new notifications since last night.
 I write till 7-am or earlier if my youngest are up.

-After awhile of this routine, you will come to look forward to it and it will suck if you can’t get the same amount of hours in.
+After awhile of this routine, you will come to look forward to it and you might feel disappointed if you can’t get the same number of hours in.
 But I try to focus on the fact that I will be up again tomorrow.
 So I don’t feel too bad about one missed morning.